openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 };
 ```

-### Initializing accessoryDevice and accessoryDai Devices<a name="section4222"></a>
+### Initializing accessoryDevice and accessoryDaiDevice<a name="section4222"></a>

-As the entry function for device initialization, **Tfa9879DeviceInit** sets the address of the SmartPA I2C device, obtains configuration data, initializes (including resets) the device registers, and adds the control function to the controller linked list.
+As the entry function for device initialization, **Tfa9879DeviceInit** sets the address of the SmartPA I2C device, obtains configuration data, initializes (including resets) the device registers, and adds the control functionality to the controller linked list.
 The current demo also includes the initialization of the registers related to the Hi3516D V300 device, such as initialization of GPIO pins.

 ```c
 int32_t Tfa9879DeviceInit(struct AudioCard *audioCard, const struct AccessoryDevice *device)